Clinical-Genomics/trailblazer/README.md

 pip install --editable .
 ```

+## Contributing

+Trailblazer is using github flow branching model as described in our [development manual][development manual].

 ## Documentation

 Here's a brief documentation.
 Trailblazer functionality can be accessed from the command line interface (CLI), the monitoring web interface, the supporting REST API, as well as using the Python API.